What can you do as a free member?

 Image

 But at the very least, the level of freedom Code Vein 2 provides is very real.
-And considering that this is also technically a post-apocalyptic horror game, it inadvertently succeeds in conveying a sense of loneliness through emptiness without having to rely on narrow corridors or littering the map with corpses.
+And considering that this is also technically a post-apocalyptic horror game, it inadvertently succeeds in conveying a sense of loneliness through the map’s emptiness without having to rely on narrow corridors or littering the map with corpses.

 Image